AtomDestiny/AtomDestiny/CodingStyle.md

 Glance coding style guide description.<br />
 For contribution you should use this codig rules.<br />
-This style guide specially differs from Unreal Engine core coding standards.
+This style guide specially differs from some part of Unreal Engine core coding standards.

 ### Base concepts